mclaughlin111/BNTA_CapstoneProject/README.md

 	* Product Price
 	* Current Product Stock Level

+* Customers are able to select products and add selection to a basket (basket state being stored on front end)

+* Order information is stored in an additional table

+* Customer details are stored in a table, including: Name, Email, Address

+## Extensions

+* Product components are branded with 'traffic light' availability levels (Green for high, Amber for medium, Red for low, Greyed Out for Out of Stock)
 * Application will allow filtering of products from the database, by:
 	* Price
 	* Category

-* Customers are able to select products and add selection to a basket

-* Order information is stored in an additional table

-* Customer details are stored in a table, including: Name, Email, Address and account password
 * After 'checkout' application allows a user to login or create a user account

-## Extensions

-* Product components are branded with 'traffic light' availability levels (Green for high, Amber for medium, Red for low, Greyed Out for Out of Stock)

 * Allow Customers to Rate Products
 * Allow filtering by product rating